Promoting suicide prevention and positive mental health through creative processes.

 – Maeve Ingoldsby, writer and playwright

-‘I always knew promotion of metal health was important but now I believe that it should be promoted even more and more workshops and performances like this should be available for everyone.’ – Student
+‘I always knew promotion of mental health was important but now I believe that it should be promoted even more and more workshops and performances like this should be available for everyone.’ – Student

 In 2013 as part of its mental health and suicide prevention work the company presented 19 performances of Testimonies followed by post-panel discussions to over 1,499 young people and adults involving 19 schools, universities and communities.
 The project was funded by ESB Electric Aid Ireland and HSE, run in partnership the Samaritans and IAS, and conducted in counties Waterford, Wexford, Tipperary, Wicklow, Dublin and Kilkenny to over 1,499 young people (1,304 Transition, 5th and 6th year students and over 195 youth and adults).
 We worked with a range of organisations including the Dublin and Waterford Samaritans, Arklow Mental Health Week, HSE Kilkenny, the Rathmines Pembroke Community Partnership and the Sea Change campaign.